The MGA gamemode

 /r

-The /r command must send the player back to the spawn arena while also disabling the behaviour set by /mga.
+The /r command must send the player back to the spawn arena while also disabling the behavior set by /mga.

 Conclusion

 Implementing these basic rules should allow one to setup a basic MGA server.
-Of course, the written rules here can be ignored or expanded upon and other rules can be added.
+Of course, the written rules here can be ignored or expanded upon and others can be added.
 This here only provides the foundations for a solid, mostly fair MGA experience.